terracenter/gentoo_install/README.md

 export PS1="(chroot) $PS1"
 ```

 Great!
-We are inside our Gentoo system :tada: Unfortunately, still needs a little bit more time baking :cake:
+We are inside our Gentoo system :tada: Unfortunately, it still needs a little bit more time baking :cake:

-Take a deep breath, and let's keep rolling
+Please take a deep breath, and let's keep rolling.

 ### Configuring Portage